...

 • Travel receipts

-The table below offers guideline compensation amounts for this type of claim.
-These figures have been taken from the Judicial College Guidelines (JCG), which are a framework used by professionals to help calculate an appropriate sum of compensation.
+The table below offers guideline compensation brackets for this type of claim.
+These have been taken from the Judicial College Guidelines (JCG), which are a framework often used by professionals to help calculate an appropriate sum of compensation.

-Please note that these are guideline amounts, and the first figure hasn’t been taken from the JCG.
+Please note that these are guidelines, and the first figure hasn’t been taken from the JCG.

-Multiple Severe Injuries + Special Damages Very SevereUp to £500,000+
+Multiple Severe Forms of Harm + Special Damages Very SevereUp to £500,000+ with special damages covering private medical bills, travel expenses and lost wages.

 Reproductive System: Female a) Infertility with sexual dysfunction£140,210 to £207,260